amir00700/Assignment-2/README.md

 added header and footer to the website

-stylesheetand navvar borrowed from bootstrap website
+stylesheet and navvar borrowed from bootstrap website